Other commands¶

 Each of these can be passed multiple times with the exception of --max-age-seconds.

-The following example allows GET and PUT methods from code running on https://www.example.com/, allows the encoming Authorization header and exposes the ETag header.
+The following example allows GET and PUT methods from code running on https://www.example.com/, allows the incoming Authorization header and exposes the ETag header.
 It also sets the client to cache preflight requests for 60 seconds:

 s3-credentials set-cors-policy my-cors-bucket2 \